Ribbleton: Transport

 Access to the City Centre is via the A59 or B6243 which are often congested.
 There is access to the M6 nearby at junctions 31 (Samlesbury) and 31A (Bluebell Way), although there is no access to or from the M6 north via junction 31A.
 Although the railway through Ribbleton no longer exists, there are frequent bus services provided by Preston Bus and Stagecoach in Lancashire, including the route between Preston and Longridge.

 History

-Ribbleton was formerly a township in the parish of Preston, in 1866 Ribbleton became a separate civil parish in Preston Rural District, on 1 April 1934 the parish was abolished and merged with Preston and Fulwood and became part of the County Borough of Preston.
+Ribbleton was formerly a township in the parish of Preston, in 1866 Ribbleton became a separate civil parish, in 1894 it became part of Preston Rural District, on 1 April 1934 the parish was abolished and merged with Preston and Fulwood and became part of the County Borough of Preston.
 In 1931 the parish had a population of 128.
 It is now in the unparished area of Preston.

 The former Ribbleton mental hospital on Sandycroft was closed in 2015 and demolished in 2018.